animal-crossing-music-extension/ac-music-extension/README.md

 'Raining' and 'snowing' variants are also included!

 ### Live Weather 🌧
-You can enable Weather Detection so weather variants of the hourly music can be automatically picked according to the weather in your location!
+You can enable the "Live Weather" function so weather variants of the hourly music can be automatically picked according to the weather in your specified location!

 ### K.K.
 Slider 🎙
 Listen to K.K.
 Slider's songs!
 The extension features both 'live' and 'aircheck' version of his tunes.

 You can choose whether to keep his appearances to the usual Saturday nights, or to play his songs 24/7.

 ### Town Tune 🎵
 The extension features an awesome Town Tune editor available within the browser.

-With it you can compone your custom Town Tune, which will be played every time an hour passes (just as in the game!)
+With it you can compose your custom Town Tune, which will be played every time an hour passes, just like the games!

 ## Installation

-Notice that this project remains unpublished right now.
-You'll soon be able to install it through the Chrome Web Store!
+### Chrome Web Store (Stable Version)
+Simply head over to the [extension's page on the Chrome Web Store](https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop) to download the latest stable version of the extension.

-### Source Code
+### Source Code (Development Version)
-You can download the source code of the project and install the unpacked extension yourself.
+You can download the source code of the project and install the unpacked extension yourself to access the latest, greatest and probably buggy unreleased features and updates.
 Just click on the `Clone or download` button at the top-right of the page and then on `Download Zip`.

 To install the downloaded project, do the following:
 1. Unzip the downloaded file